lightstreams-network/example-browser/README.md

 ## Getting started

-1. Clone this repo using `https://github.com/lightstreams-network/fanbase-invite-app.git`
+1. Clone this repo using `https://github.com/lightstreams-network/account-manager.git`
-2. Move to the appropriate directory: `cd fanbase-invite-app`.<br />
+2. Move to the appropriate directory: `cd account-manager`.<br />
 3. Run `yarn` or `npm install` to install dependencies.<br />
 4. Run `npm start` to see the example app at `http://localhost:8080`.